folio-org/folio-org.github.io/doc/automation.md

-# FOLIO Build, Test, and Deployment Infrastructure
+# FOLIO build, test, and deployment infrastructure

 ## Overview

-The following describes the implementation, processes, and and automated workflow for FOLIO projects maintained in the GitHub repository at https://github.com/folio-org.
+The following describes the implementation, processes, and automated workflow for FOLIO projects maintained in the GitHub repository at https://github.com/folio-org.
 The build, test, release, and deployment processes are, in large part, orchestrated and automated by Jenkins.
-A Nexus repository is used to host FOLIO Maven artifacts and NPM packages and Docker Hub is used as the Docker registry for Docker images.
-AWS provides the infrastructure used to host Jenkins and Nexus as well permanant and on-demand resources for FOLIO integration testing and demos.
+A Nexus repository is used to host FOLIO Maven artifacts and NPM packages, and Docker Hub is used as the Docker registry for Docker images.
+AWS provides the infrastructure used to host Jenkins and Nexus as well permanent and on-demand resources for FOLIO integration testing and demos.

 ## Jenkins

 FOLIO projects are managed by the Jenkins host, https://jenkins-aws.indexdata.com located at AWS.
-Read access to Jenkin job configurations and build logs is available to all core FOLIO developers.
+Read access to Jenkins job configurations and build logs is available to all core FOLIO developers.
 Credentials are required.

-A standard Jenkins build job configuration for a Github project consists roughly of the following steps - a git clone of the GitHub project repository's master branch, a build step, post-build steps such as creating and publishing docker images, and post-build notifications to GitHub and Slack (Index Data #bot-jenkins channel).
+A standard Jenkins build job configuration for a Github project consists roughly of the following steps: a git clone of the GitHub project repository's master branch, a build step, post-build steps such as creating and publishing docker images, and post-build notifications to GitHub and Slack (Index Data #bot-jenkins channel).
 Failures and unstable build notifications are also sent via e-mail.

-Each FOLIO software project may also have a separate Jenkin's job configured to build GitHub pull requests.
-The status of the pull request is posted back to GitHub so utilizing pull requests to verify that your development branch builds properly before merging with master is highly recommended.
+Each FOLIO software project may also have a separate Jenkins job configured to build GitHub pull requests.
+The status of the pull request is posted back to GitHub, so utilizing pull requests to verify that your development branch builds properly before merging with master is highly recommended.